 Requests for bail assistance from Northwest Community Bail Fund have surged and Northwest Community Bail Fund has joined GiveBIG fundraising May 4 and 5 in a fundraising effort to continue to help people trapped by the criminal legal system in our region.
 People are never content to sit out their pre-trial weeks and months in a jail cell, but with courts postponed those stays stretched to months.
 We’ve met this challenge by streamlining our processes and training dozens of new volunteers to help us secure freedom for as many folks as we can.
 Even so, the key necessity for paying bail is cash, and your donation will have a direct impact.
 Today, 97 percent of our donations are used directly for bail.

-This year, we have already posted bail 864 times and counting for people who would otherwise be sitting in jail awaiting their next court date.
-We could not have achieved that without the help of donations from people like you, and we continue to express our gratitude for our community’s support.
+We could not have achieved our successes so far without the help of donations from people like you, and we continue to express our gratitude for our community’s support.
 Help us continue our fight and to keep people from waiting behind bars by donating now and by sharing our links and emails with your loved ones and community.

 In gratitude and solidarity,